ThomasChiroux/aiocaldav/docs/source/index.rst

 .. toctree::
    :maxdepth: 1

-   caldav/davclient
+   aiocaldav/davclient
-   caldav/objects
+   aiocaldav/objects

 Python 3
 ========

-The caldav library should work well both with python2 and python3.
+The aiocaldav library is only compatible with python 3.6+

 Quickstart
 ==========